ACIS2021/ViewPlanningToolbox/README.md

 4. Follow the installation instructions  steps 3-5 for [BlendTorch](https://github.com/cheind/pytorch-blender) replacing <DST> with "pytorch-blender".

-5. Modify config.ini to point to your blender executable and change your camera settings
+5. Modify config.ini to point to your blender executable and change your camera settings.